 She left Gruen and Associates in 1980 and shortly after co-founded Sklarek, Siegel and Diamond, which became the biggest, female only firm in the country.

 Denise Scott Brown, along with her partner Robert Venturi, has had a enormous influence on the development of architectural design during the twentieth century.
 Her critiques are credited with changing the way many architects and planners saw mid-century modernism and urban design.
 Many were surprised when her husband was awarded the Pritzker Prize in 1991, and she failed to receive a mention.

-Born in 1931 in, then, Northern Rhodesia, Scott Browne studied first in South Africa and then London.
-In 1958 she moved to Philadelphia with her first husband Robert Scott Browne, who was died in a auto accident a year later.
+Born in 1931 in, then, Northern Rhodesia, Scott Brown studied first in South Africa and then London.
+In 1958 she moved to Philadelphia with her first husband Robert Scott Brown, who was died in a auto accident a year later.

-In 1960, Scott Browne completed her masters in planning in University of Philadelphia where she became a member of faculty, completing a masters in Architecture shortly afterwards.
+In 1960, Scott Brown completed her masters in planning in University of Pennsylvania where she became a member of faculty, completing a masters in Architecture shortly afterwards.
 It was here that she met future husband and partner Robert Venturi.